randymelder/wheelbroapp/README.md

 Controls: mode toggle (photo ↔ video), shutter/record button, camera flip.
 A blinking "REC" indicator appears during video recording and a toast confirms save status.

+### Map
+Full-screen satellite map with live location tracking.
+Features:

+- **Live location** — system blue-dot `UserAnnotation` with auto-recentering via `MapCameraPosition.userLocation`
+- **Satellite / standard toggle** — switch between satellite imagery and standard map style
+- **Share location** — two share buttons: a Google Maps URL (renders as a clickable hyperlink in iMessage on all platforms) and plain-text coordinates via the native share sheet
+- **"Location not found" banner** — displayed with share buttons disabled when GPS is unavailable
+- Tab bar is hidden while active; a **Close** button returns to the TTE tab

 ### About
 Displays app version, build number, vehicle compatibility, and copyright information.